 While there are common characteristics, each individual experiences depression in a unique way.
 They may have good days, but there are far too many bad days.
 Because it is a unique mental illness, it can be hard to recognize.
 It can also be hard for loved ones to be supportive of their depressed friend, co-worker, or family member.
 But understanding is possible.
 So is treatment and healing.
 Many people are living more and more good days and less and less of the bad days by working with a mental health professional to treat their depression.

-That is why Thriveworks Waltham offers depression counseling.
+That is why Thriveworks Counseling in Waltham, MA offers depression counseling.
 Our counselors, psychologists, and therapists know that better days are possible, and we have helped many people find the help they needed for their depression.
 You can be one of those people.

 More Than Just a Bad Day: What Is Depression?

 When people have depression, sometimes they wish that they had physical symptoms, like a rash or a temperature—something that others could see and know how much pain they feel.
 The truth is that people may not be able to see depression, but it is real nonetheless.
 In fact, it is a mental illness in The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).

 “Sad hurts, but it’s a healthy feeling.
 It is a necessary thing to feel.

 The DSM-5 outlines specific criteria for Major Depressive Disorder—the clinical term for what most people call depression.
 Major Depressive Disorder is far from the regular sadness, disappointment, and discouragement that all people feel—feelings that come and go.
 Major Depressive Disorder is an illness that may need medical intervention.
 Here are the signs for it.
 Think about your own experiences as you read through the diagnostics.
 Do you recognize anything?

 - During a consecutive two-week period, you experience changes that include at least two of the following, one of which must be a loss of interested in regular activities or a depressed mood